Abide – to stay, to remain, to endure, to persevere, to live in. When we abide in Jesus, he abides in us, and we can be fruitful Christians.

 Darkness – Darkness is death.
 Darkness is lies, ignorance, immorality, and evil.

-Day of The Lord – usually refers in scripture to a time in history characterized by God’s working in the world in direct, dramatic ways.
-It is not a day, but a span of time during which God personally intervenes in history, directly or indirectly, to accomplish some specific aspect of his plan.
+The Day of the Lord typically refers in Scripture to a time in history marked by God’s direct, dramatic intervention in the world.
+It is not a day but a span of time during which God personally intervenes in history, directly or indirectly, to accomplish some specific aspect of his plan.
 It contrasts with “the day of man,” in which affairs appear to be proceeding without divine intervention.

-The eschatological “day of the Lord,” prophesied in the Old Testament, begins after the rapture of the church and ends with the destruction of the heavens and earth, encompassing also the tribulation, the Millennium, and the White Throne Judgement.
+The eschatological “day of the Lord,” prophesied in the Old Testament, begins after the Rapture of the church and ends with the destruction of heaven and earth, encompassing the Tribulation, the Millennium, and the White Throne Judgment.
 It contains both judgment (in the Tribulation) and blessing (in the Millennium).
 Just as the Jews counted the nighttime as the first part of each day, and the daytime as the second part, the “day of the Lord” will begin with a “dark” period (the Tribulation) followed by a “light” period (the Millennium).
-People living on the earth when the day of the Lord begins (i.e., unbelievers, since Christians will be with the Lord in heaven immediately following the Rapture) will not expect it.
+People living on the earth when the day of the Lord begins (i.e., unbelievers, since Christians will be with the Lord in Heaven immediately following the Rapture) will not expect it.

 Doctrine – a particular principle, position, or policy taught or advocated.
 What we believe.

-Elect – those who have been drawn to God and have accepted Christ as their Lord and Savior.
-The saved souls.
+Elect – Those chosen by God before the beginning of time.
+This election becomes a reality in salvation, through the sanctifying work of the Holy Spirit.
+It is those who have been drawn to God and have accepted Christ as their Lord and Savior.
+The Elect are the saved souls.

 Evangelical – a believer who is faithful in sharing and promoting the good news about salvation through Jesus Christ.
 A believer who holds to the inspiration, inerrancy, and authority of scripture, the Trinity, the deity of Christ, and salvation by grace through faith in Jesus Christ alone.

 Fear of God – For the believer – awe (fear, even paralysis, plus overwhelming possibility), respect, reverence, and obedience to our Father, who has total authority and power over everything.
-For those who do not believe – fear of the judgment, condemnation, and wrath of God to come.
+For those who do not believe, it is the fear of God’s judgment, condemnation, and wrath to come.

 Forgiveness – the removal of our guilt for our sinful nature and sins committed up to the point of salvation.
 To accomplish this, Jesus went to the cross in our place and bore our sins.
-1 Peter 2:24 This is the mercy of God, to not dispense the punishment that we deserve – because it was instead endured by Jesus.
-Read Isaiah 53:5 In addition to the dismissal of our sin penalty, by the grace of God, the righteousness of Jesus Christ has been imputed to us.
+This is the mercy of God, to not dispense the punishment we deserve – because Jesus instead endured it.
+In addition to the dismissal of our sin penalty, by the grace of God, the righteousness of Jesus Christ has been imputed to us.

 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.
 2 Corinthians 5:21